StickyFloors/osim/UseCases/PractionerPlaybooks/sFractal/README.md

 Using the licensing information is in other use cases, mostly [Category 2 - Deciding based on Supply Chain Information](README.md#2-deciding-based-on-supply-chain-information). e.g.:
-- a software developer, seeing a copy-left licence, deciding not to use a library
+- a software developer, seeing a copy-left license, deciding not to use a library
 - a customer deciding not to buy a product because of a 'no military' license
 - a Mergers & Acqusition Risk Assessment Team using licensing data as part of [Supply Use Case 8 - Investment Risk](../../SupplyChain/uc08_investment_risk.md)
 - a Corporate Risk Officer using licensing data as part of [Supply Use Case 11 - GRC](../../SupplyChain/uc11_grc.md)